Kamaell11/titanic/README.md

 ## Getting started

-this is a portoflio project made by Kamil SKowronek [fullstack python developer].
+this is a portoflio project made by Kamil Skowronek [fullstack python developer].
 This project can be used to see the data and analisys from titanic dataset, feel free to use it!